 Foundations, Pathways and Anchoring Tips For Your Garage, Shed, Greenhouse or Shelter

 We often get asked what kind of foundation or anchoring is needed for carports, garages, sheds and greenhouses.
-The nature of the foundation that is most suitable is typically dictated by the shelter and it's location.
+The kind of foundation you need is typically dictated by the shelter, the ground conditions and it's location.
 If you have bought one of our steel garage or shed kits for example, then a concrete slab foundation is ideal if your budget and land allows.
+The thickness of the concrete will vary on the weight going onto it.
+If you have a vehicle parked on it, then 6 inches of concrete with rebar is usually the minimum thickness, for example.
 A gravel foundation can work also with a pressure treated wood perimeter to ensure a level floor and walls.

 If you have a greenhouse or shed located (e.g. near water such as a lake or the ocean), then you can experience high wind gusts and will require different anchoring than less exposed areas.
 Also, ground conditions can dictate what anchor or foundation is needed.
 A soft soil will require different anchors vs compacted soil or gravel for example.